RyanPoy/mkdocs-tale/README.md

-# tale
+# mkdocs_tale

-a theme of mkdocs, it's modified from https://github.com/chesterhow/tale
+Tale is a theme of mkdocs, it's modified from [Tale](https://github.com/chesterhow/tale)